revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

 - In the case of Spring MVC, DispatcherServlet is the front controller.
-- DispatcherServlet acts as an entry and exit point for any request received from client.
+- DispatcherServlet acts as an entry and exit point for any request received by the rom client.
 </blockquote>

 </details>

 ---

-2. How DispatcherServlet handles request & response in Spring MVC application?
+2. How DispatcherServlet handle requests &responses in the Spring MVC application?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)